 Q.1) Where is Penang located?

 Ans: Penang is located on the northwest coast of Peninsular Malaysia by the Strait of Malacca.
-It is one of the famous states in Malaysia as well the name of the constituent island.
+It is one of the famous states in Malaysia, as well as the name of the constituent island.

 Q.2) What is the capital of Penang?